Josefino/RasACam/README.md

 ./picraw.sh 10 10 means resolution 4056x3040 pix, number of pictures 10, exposure 10s

-4. After starting, the individual images in the als program and the resulting ones will start to compose we can save the image (work directory).
+4. After starting, the individual images in the als program and the resulting ones will start to compose we can save the image every moment (work directory).